massimobottelli/articulated-arm/README.md

-# Robot arm
+# Robot Arm

 ![Robot Arm](public/img/capture-02.jpeg)

-This project (currently under development) aims to create software to control an articulated robotic arm.
+This project (still under development) aims to create software to control an articulated robotic arm.

 The project consists of two Python scripts: